 This is a personal decision based on medical needs, finances, and the plans that are available.
 You can find and compare plans on the Medicare Plan Finder web page.

-Or, if you want help deciding on a plan, the Department of Disability and Aging Services (DADS) offers free benefits counseling.
+Or, if you want help deciding on a plan, the Texas Health and Human Services Commission (HHSC) offers free benefits counseling.
 Learn more in the Benefits Counseling brochure.

 How Does My Child Get Medicare?